sedlak477/fusioncrafter/README.md

 * **atm3r**: Contains nearly all<sup>1</sup> crafting recipes for [All the Mods 3: Remix](https://www.curseforge.com/minecraft/modpacks/all-the-mods-3-remix) modpack.

 <sup>1</sup> It doesn't contain the recipe for *Reactor Stabilizers* and *Chaotic Cores*.

+# Troubleshooting

+Q: I'm getting `not enough memory` error, what to do?
+A: Add more memory to your computer.

 # TODO